mjordanic/CV_editor/README.md

 - Routes between CV generation, cover letter generation, or additional user input using an LLM-driven router.
 - Saves generated artifacts to `generated_CVs/` and logs every step to both `logs/` and `debug/`.
 - Supports iterative editing: user feedback is captured and fed back into the writing agents.
+- Emphasizes human-in-the-loop control so you can steer the AI models at every decision point.

 High-Level Architecture
 -----------------------